idhruvc/DocumentScan/README.md

 **TemplateData.py** - This module contains the data that gets referenced when an object is created, such as coordinates to expect information after the image is aligned to the template image, how the owner's name is formatted, and driver’s license state/orientation (if applicable)

+**Config.py** - This module exists to keep global variables in one place.
+Contains a few threshold values that are referenced during the program's workflow, as well as the SRC_PATH variable which will need to be set before running the program.

 Here is essentially a high-level workflow of the project:
 INSERT